Veterans United Foundation Scholarship

 - Fill out the Online Application form, made available on the given Key Dates.

-- Submit a single Essay in response to one of three prompts that will be made available during the key dates.
+- Submit a single Essay in response to one of several prompts that will be made available during the key dates.
 Essays must meet all of the following criteria (essays failing to meet ALL criteria will NOT be considered):

 - Essay MUST be no less than 500 words

-- Essay must be submitted by copying/pasting in the designated space below
+- Essay must be submitted by copying/pasting in the designated space

 * Please note that no confirmation email will be sent from the Veterans United Scholarship Program upon receiving your application and essay submission.